wunderio/ddev-wunderio-drupal/wunderio/core/git-commit-message-instructions.md

 Each commit message **must** follow this structure:

 ```
-TICKET-ID: short summary of the change
+TICKET-ID: Short summary of the change

 [Optional: blank line]
 [Optional: bulleted list of detailed changes]